Skip to main content

 Save the webhook, and check that it's successfully posting to Windmill by going to the Recent deliveries tab.
 Check the shape of the payload: we'll need that to write our script.

-Go back to Windill, and check in Runs that your empty script was indeed triggered by the webhook.
+Go back to Windmill, and check in Runs that your empty script was indeed triggered by the webhook.
 Great!
 We're now receiving a payload every time there's an issue event.
 Now let's build our bot.

 Writing the script